QASymphony/qtestop-azure-template/README.md

-# qTest OnPremise Azure Template
+# qTest OnPremise Azure Bootstrapper

 ## Given
 All qTest applications and its dependency components (PostgreSQL, ElasticSearch) are pre-installed on a Linux server with a pre-configured public IP address and Server URL.